Slywon/Project1/README - Copy.md

 https://drive.google.com/file/d/1SdAkdIedJS60YqbYH1-PNQrRn1MVoAfY/view?usp=sharing

 The following files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the playbook file may be used to install only certain pieces of it, such as Filebeat.

 Click Link to view Elk-Playbook https://docs.google.com/document/d/1vMusWICrrrCwiz38tOSiwu0Y9bDw8ir9aBFiqgAFPRo/edit?usp=sharing